 - We have launched daily webinars for workers and businesses impacted by COVID-19 to provide information on UI, health care options and other support resources.

 - We hosted a webinar to provide information on the housing and eviction moratorium.
+We are working to promote the Governor's new Executive Order extending the moratorium.

 - We staffed a one-hour webinar with KGW News to answer viewer questions on UI and provide information on workforce training and other support services.